microsoft/MixedRealityToolkit-Unity/README.md

 | :--- | :--- | :--- | :--- |
 | To build apps with MRTK v2, you need the Windows 10 May 2019 Update SDK. <br> To run apps for immersive headsets, you need the Windows 10 Fall Creators Update. | The Unity 3D engine provides support for building mixed reality projects in Windows 10 | Visual Studio is used for code editing, deploying and building UWP app packages | The Emulators allow you test your app without the device in a simulated environment |

+# Trying out the example scenes

+The MRTK contains several example scenes that can be used to try features and learn how to use them.
+The following steps describe how to run the HandInteractionExample scene after cloning the repository.
+These steps can be repeated for the other examples in the MRTK.

+1. Open Unity
+1. Open the folder containing the repository clone (ex: C:\MixedRealityToolkit-Unity)
+1. In the project panel, navigate to **Assets\MixedRealityToolkit.Examples\Demos**
+1. Open **HandTracking\Scenes\HandInteractionExamples**)
+1. Build and deploy the project
+-or-
+1. Enter play mode and use [**InputSimulation**](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.html) from within the editor.

 # Feature Areas

 | ![Input System](Documentation/Images/MRTK_Icon_InputSystem.png) [Input System](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Input/Overview.html)<br/>&nbsp;  | ![Hand Tracking<br/> (HoloLens 2)](Documentation/Images/MRTK_Icon_HandTracking.png) [Hand Tracking<br/> (HoloLens 2)](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/InputSystem/HandTracking.html) | ![Eye Tracking<br/> (HoloLens 2)](Documentation/Images/MRTK_Icon_EyeTracking.png) [Eye Tracking<br/> (HoloLens 2)](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Main.html) | ![Profiles](Documentation/Images/MRTK_Icon_Profiles.png) [Profiles](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.html)<br/>&nbsp; | ![Gaze + Gesture<br/> (HoloLens)](Documentation/Images/MRTK_Icon_GazeSelect.png) [Gaze + Gesture<br/> (HoloLens)](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Input/Gestures.html) |